 So is machine embroidery digitizing for you?
 Well, there’s only one way to find out…

-Or, at the very least, check out our free Embroidery Digitizing 101: Cheat Sheet video course.
+Before you invest any money in digitizing software, check out our Free Embroidery Digitizing 101: Video Course & Cheat Sheet.
 Whether you want to digitize or not, the theory you’ll learn will help improve every aspect of your embroidery…

 I wanna say thank you for that really helpful guide that you’ve shared with us.